-The Director and the members of the Executive Committee carry out the day-to-day management of ICC.
+The Director and Senior Management team carry out the day-to-day management of ICC.

 Sameer joined the International Computing Centre on 1 August 2015 as Chief, Clients and Projects.
 In this capacity, he was responsible for strategic product development including developing new products, establishing strategic private partnerships and developing new service offerings.
 He is also responsible for the CRM function tasked with managing, strengthening and growing ICC’s Client base.
 He spearheaded project delivery at ICC to manage and deliver all Client and internal projects, including all consulting engagements.
 He was also the administrative head of the New York office of ICC.

 Sameer brings over twenty years of prior professional experience in both public and private sectors and an educational background in Computer Engineering and Computer Science.
 Before joining ICC, Sameer was the Head of Knowledge Management and Digital Marketing IT for Deutsche Bank Asset and Wealth Management.
 He played several roles at Deutsche Bank over eight years, including being the COO for an IT division of approx. 800 staff and externals worldwide.
 In that capacity, he handled annual budgets of over EUR 110m and provided oversight into all operational aspects including financials, audit, compliance, regulatory and operational risk, vendor management, and business continuity planning.
 He also established and managed processes to govern the entire change portfolio for Deutsche Application Services IT (6,000+ headcount).
 Sameer started his career at Deutsche Bank as the Product Manager responsible for developing and delivering on the online platform strategy for a multi-billion dollar client platform for DB Prime Brokerage.